-1.3.
-Risk Profile
+1.3 Risk Profile

 The Company faces a number of risks which are external in nature, primarily financial market risks and underwriting risks.
 Other risks arise from internal factors, such as inadequate systems or processes.
-Both external and internal risks can affect the Company's operations, its earnings, the value of its investments, or the sale of its products.
+Both external and internal risks can affect the Company's operations, its earnings, the value of its investments, or the ability to write new business.